Tjtilley/web-mapping-curriculum/class-2/README.md

 5. How has web map rendering changed over the years?

+In the beginning rendering titles were stored somewhere and then combined with the style rules and brought to the end user.
+Moving to vector tiles allowed them to be stored on a server and they could be combined quicker and more easily with the style rules.

 6. What is the basemap-overlay paradigm and how are GL maps different?

+The basemap-overlay paradigm started with a base layer of map tiles and data layers were put on top.
+GL maps can render maps in a browser using vector tiles.

 7. Head to the Mapbox GL JS examples page and pick two examples under the user interactions section.
 What kind of interactions do you see?
 Why might you use each of those interactions?